Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-game-of-happiness/_index.md

   {{< setting-checkbox id="setting-includeTokens" text="Include Tokens?" checked="checked" remark="If you already have these, or plan on using something else, you can disable this." >}}
   {{< setting-checkbox id="setting-digitalGame" text="Load Digital Game?" remark="Loads the digital interface to play this game on a single smartphone instead.
 (Doesn't generate material.)" >}}
   <h3>Packs</h3>
-  {{< setting-checkbox-multiple id="setting-packs" values="base,advanced,expert,silly,super,past,jobs,personal,habits,items" keys="Base,Advanced,Expert,Silly,Superpowers,Blast to Past,Jovial Jobs,Let's Get Personal,Horrible Habits,Interesting Items" valuesChecked="base" >}}
+  {{< setting-checkbox-multiple id="setting-packs" values="base,advanced,expert,silly,superpowers,past,jobs,personal,habits,items" keys="Base,Advanced,Expert,Silly,Superpowers,Blast to Past,Jovial Jobs,Let's Get Personal,Horrible Habits,Interesting Items" valuesChecked="base" >}}
 {{< /boardgame-settings >}}

 <p class="settings-remark"><strong>Which pack(s) should I use!?</strong> The base, advanced, expert and silly packs contain ~10 new cards for each category.
 They are the largest and most diverse.
 They get slightly more "complex" (in order of the list), but you should mostly see this as a way to break the game into more manageable files to print and cut.</p>